MrToast99/Nextube-Remaster/README.md

 | RMT transmissions paused during playback (`leds_set_audio_active`) | No WS2812 current spikes while a sound is playing |
 | Static-mode change detection | No periodic RMT refresh when LED colour/brightness is unchanged |

-**Why increasing PWM frequency does not help:**
-- The WS2812 internal ~400 Hz PWM is inside the chip and cannot be changed in software.
-- The LCD backlight PWM (`display.c`) is already at **50 kHz** — above the audible range.
-- The WS2812 RMT bit clock (`leds.c`) runs at **10 MHz** — this is a fixed protocol requirement, not a noise tone.
-- The interference is broadband current transients, not a single tone; moving the repetition rate higher does not reduce coupled energy.

-**Permanent hardware fix:**
+**Historical note — why frequency-shifting the noise sources never helped:** the interference was broadband current transients conducted through the GPIO25 pin driver, not a single tone — so raising any PWM/clock frequency (WS2812 internal ~400 Hz PWM is fixed in-chip anyway; backlight PWM is already 50 kHz;
+RMT bit clock is a 10 MHz protocol requirement) could never reduce it.
+This is also why every activity-reduction experiment failed: the fix was removing the conduction path (pad isolation), not quieting the chip.

-Place a **100 µF + 100 nF** decoupling cap as close as possible to the ESP32 `VDD3P3_RTC` pin.
-This absorbs the 400 Hz current spikes at the source before they can reach the DAC buffer.
+**Optional hardware hardening** (no longer required for quiet idle): a **100 µF + 100 nF** decoupling cap close to the ESP32 `VDD3P3_RTC` pin further reduces supply transients reaching the DAC's analog domain during playback.

 #### Residual noise floor with everything off